code-423n4/2023-01-rabbithole-findings/data/brevis-Q.md

 ![Incorrect](https://res.cloudinary.com/enggym/image/upload/v1674806699/C4/Incorrect.jpg)

-As can be seen above, the receipt is generated on the right, however, its two lines of content are overlapping.
+As can be seen above, the receipt (which is generated on the right hand side), contains two overlapping lines of text.

+### Recommended Mitigation Steps

-To rectify that, we’ll have to tweak the `x` and `y` attributes of the `text` element as follows (the actual values shall be approved by the designer):
+To rectify that, we need to tweak the `x` and `y` attributes of the `text` element as follows (the actual values shall be approved by the designer):

 ```bash
 <svg xmlns="http://www.w3.org/2000/svg" preserveAspectRatio="xMinYMin meet" viewBox="0 0 350 350">